-At Princeton, I have worked as a teaching assistant for Professor Jeremy Adelman’s Global History Lab (1300-present) course in Kakuma refugee camp, Kenya.
-It is a project (in partnership with InZone at the University of Geneva) to deliver higher education in refugee contexts through an online platform.
+In 2017, I taught refugee students in Kakuma refugee camp, Kenya.
+The project (in partnership with InZone at the University of Geneva) delivers higher education in refugee contexts through an online platform.
 I twice visited the camp to train the students, and “taught” them in weekly sessions via a mix of email, Whatsapp, and Skype calls.
 This work drew on my previous experiences with Baltimore’s Refugee Youth Project, where I helped tutor African refugee youth in the city’s public schools.

 In 2018, we are partnering with Kepler to teach refugee students in Rwanda.